matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

    Thus for Bob to verify Alice's key, Alice needs to tell Bob that he has the right key.
-7. Alice's device displays a message saying that the verification was successful.
-This message tells Alice that she has the right key for Bob, and tells Bob that he has the right key for Alice.
+7. Alice's device displays a message saying that the verification was successful because the QR code's keys will have matched the keys expected for Bob.
+Bob's device hasn't had a chance to verify Alice's keys yet so wouldn't show the same message.
+Bob will know that he has the right key for Alice because Alice's device will have shown this message, as otherwise the verification would be cancelled.
 8. Alice's device sends an `m.key.verification.start` message with `method` set to `m.reciprocate.v1` to Bob (see below).
 The message includes the shared secret from the QR code.
 This signals to Bob's device that Alice has